-(a) The Division of Motor Vehicles or other division or department that may be established by law to perform motor vehicle driver licensing services shall obtain as an integral and simultaneous part of every process of application for the issuance, renewal, or change of address

-4 of a motor vehicle driver's license, or official identification card pursuant to the previsions of §17B-

-- 5 2-1 et seq. of this code, when the division's regional offices are open for regular business, the - 6 following information from each qualified registrant: - 7 (1) Full name, including first, middle, last, and any premarital names; - 8 (2) Date of birth;
+- (a) The Division of Motor Vehicles or other division or department that may be established by law to perform motor vehicle driver licensing services shall obtain as an integral and simultaneous part of every process of application for the issuance, renewal, or change of address of a motor vehicle driver's license, or official identification card pursuant to the provisions of §17B-2-1 et seq. of this code, when the division's regional offices are open for regular business, the following information from each qualified registrant: - (1) Full name, including first, middle, last, and any premarital names; - 8 (2) Date of birth; - 9 (3) Residence address and mailing address, if different; - 10 (4) The applicant's electronic signature; - 11 (5) Telephone number, if available;

-- 9 (3) Residence address and mailing address, if different: - 10 (4) The applicant's electronic signature; - 11 (5) Telephone number, if available; - 12 (6) Email address, if available; - 13 (7) Political party membership, if any; - 14 (8) Driver's license number and last four digits of Social Security number: - (9) A notation that the applicant has attested that he or she meets all voter eligibility requirements; - 17 (10) United States citizenship status; - 18 (11) Whether the applicant affirmatively agreed or declined to become registered to vote 19 during the transaction with the Division of Motor Vehicles; - 20 (12) Date of application; and - 21 (13) Any other information specified in rules adopted to implement this section. - (b) Unless the applicant affirmatively declines to become registered to vote or update their voter registration during the transaction with the Division of Motor Vehicles, the The Division of Motor Vehicles shall release all of the information obtained pursuant to subsection (a) of this section to the Secretary of State, who shall forward the information to the county clerk for the relevant county to process the newly registered voter or updated information for the already-registered voter pursuant to law.
+12 (6) Email address, if available; 13 (7) Political party membership, if any; 14 (8) Driver's license number and last four digits of Social Security number; 15 (9) A notation that the applicant has attested that he or she meets all voter eligibility 16 requirements; 17 (10) United States citizenship status; 18 (11) Whether the applicant affirmatively declined agreed to become registered to vote 19 during the transaction with the Division of Motor Vehicles, by presenting questions, in 20 substantively the following form, under the heading "Optional Questions": 21 "[] Check this box if you are currently registered to vote in West Virginia and want to 22 update your voter information."
+23 "[] Check this box if you are currently registered to vote in another state and want to 24 transfer your voter information."
+25 "[] Check this box if you are currently not registered to vote in West Virginia and want to 26 register to vote in West Virginia."
+27 Provided, That the Secretary of State is authorized by legislative rule to revise the 28 questions as may be necessary to conform to federal law; 29 (12) Date of application; and 30 (13) Any other information specified in rules adopted to implement this section.
+31 (b) Unless the applicant affirmatively declines to become registered to vote or update their 32 voter registration during the transaction with the Division of Motor Vehicles, If an applicant 33 answered any of the optional questions presented pursuant to subdivision (11), subsection (a) of 34 this section in the affirmative by checking the corresponding box, the Division of Motor Vehicles 35 shall release all of the information obtained pursuant to subsection (a) of this section for such 36 applicant to the Secretary of State, who shall forward the information to the county clerk for the 37 relevant county to process the newly registered voter or updated information for the alreadyregistered voter pursuant to law.
 The Division of Motor Vehicles shall notify the applicant that by submitting his or her signature, the applicant grants written consent for the submission of the information obtained and required to be submitted to the Secretary of State pursuant to this section.